How to start a blog

 For example if you call it something with backpacking or luxury travel, then you kinda have to stick to that, so you can’t all of a sudden start posting about staying at luxury resorts or cheap hostels, if you’ve chosen one of them as your niche.

 How my first website header looked like.
-I really wanted to make sure brands could see I was open for collabs – especially bikini brands.
-What a joke, haha!
-I make all of my graphics in Canva.
+I really wanted to make sure brands could see I was open for collabs – especially bikini brands, haha!
+(I make most of of my graphics in Canva.)

 Check that the name is available